-Sources, decisions, approvals, and open points stay connected.
+Sources, evidence, decisions, and open points stay connected.
 Less follow-up before IC, less flying blind, less rework.

-Critical deal logic stays usable even when mandates change, seniors drop out, or new team members need to take over.
+Critical deal logic, source context, and institutional knowledge stay usable even when mandates change, seniors drop out, or new team members need to take over.

-Cortex bundles sources from mandate folders, M365, CRM, and collaboration tools so critical meetings do not start with another round of searching.
+Cortex connects mandate folders, virtual data rooms, M365, CRM, databases, and internal systems so critical meetings do not start with another round of searching.

 Decisions, open points, owners, and evidence stay in one connected trail instead of being scattered across threads and calls.